Update 9/21: The Cold Last Swim named a finalist for the Sidewise Awards for Alternate History

-Besides The Cold Last Swim, Junior Burke is the author of the novels Something Gorgeous and A Thousand Eyes.
+Besides The Cold Last Swim, Junior Burke is the author of the forthcoming novel Buddha Was a Cowboy (Gibson House Press, 2022).
 He is also a songwriter and recording artist whose 2007 album While You Were Gone was named by New York’s Bowery Poetry Club as one of the best releases of that year.
 Other albums include Spot of Time (2017) and the EP America’s a Lonely Town (2019).
 He lives in rural Colorado.
+Visit juniorburke.com

 5 1/2″ x 8 1/2″ * Fiction/Literary; Fiction/Alternate History * May 2020 publication

 $16.99 US/$22.99 CAN * ISBN-13: 978-1-948721-10-3 * Original Trade Paperback

 Also available in ebook formats